OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ## Detect the address of a parameter

-As of [Custom Functions Runtime 1.3](/office/dev/add-ins/excel/custom-functions-requirement-sets), you can use [Invocation](/javascript/api/custom-functions-runtime/customfunctions.invocation) retrieve the address of a custom function parameter.
-The [parameterAddresses](/javascript/api/custom-functions-runtime/customfunctions.invocation#parameterAddresses) property of `Invocation` allows a function to return the addresses of all input parameters.
+In combination with the [invocation parameter](#invocation-parameter), you can use the [Invocation](/javascript/api/custom-functions-runtime/customfunctions.invocation) object retrieve the address of a custom function parameter.
+When invoked, the [parameterAddresses](/javascript/api/custom-functions-runtime/customfunctions.invocation#parameterAddresses) property of `Invocation` allows a function to return the addresses of all input parameters.

-This could be useful in scenarios where input data types may vary.
-The address of an input parameter could be used to check the number format of the input value.
-This value could then be adjusted prior to input, if necessary.
-The address of an input parameter could also be used to detect if the input has any related properties that may be relevant to subsequent calculations.
+This is useful in scenarios where input data types may vary.
+The address of an input parameter can be used to check the number format of the input value.
+This value can then be adjusted prior to input, if necessary.
+The address of an input parameter can also be used to detect whether the input has any related properties that may be relevant to subsequent calculations.

 When a custom function calling `Invocation.parameterAddresses` runs, the parameter address is returned following the format `SheetName!CellNumber` in the cell that invoked the function.
 For example, if the input parameter is located on a sheet called Costs in cell D8, the returned parameter address value would be `Costs!D8`.
 If there are multiple parameters, the addresses are returned across multiple cells, descending vertically from the cell that invoked the function.